Yosna/Multi-Model-AI-Text-Generator/README.md

 - **Bigram model** — a simple neural network that learns character-to-character transition probabilities
 - **LSTM model** — a recurrent neural network capable of learning longer-range character sequences using memory and context
-- **Transformer model** — integration with a pre-built transformer model for high-quality text generation
+- **Transformer model** — inference-only; uses a pre-built transformer for high-quality text generation (training not yet supported)

-The codebase is modular, config-driven, and supports training, checkpointing, early stopping, and generation from any model via CLI.
-Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, and model/CLI behavior (current coverage: 96%, 357 stmts / 15 miss).
+The codebase is modular, config-driven, and supports training, checkpointing, early stopping, hyperparameter tuning, and generation from any model via CLI.
+Comprehensive unit tests are included for all major modules, including training, library, utilities, visualization, tuning, and model/CLI behavior (current coverage: 96%, 427 stmts / 19 miss).

 ## Table of Contents